gemini-hlsw/checklists/app/assets/about.md

 ##### Change Log

+###### Version 0.6

+- CHECKS-8 Add a field for a general comment on a check.
+You can indicate that you only want comments for a given check
+- CHECKS-9 Support the concept of choices that trigger a warning if selected.
+On the template editor you can indicate what states are warnings
+- CHECKS-4 Update to play framework 2.1

 ###### Version 0.5.1

 - Added Progress bar to each group indicating how many checks have been set